This unique four-day comprehensive

 actual power systems including those brought

-to class by the students.
+to class by the students, not "canned"

 Students will make all technical decisions